Release: Saturday, December 12, 2015 (Vol. III, Ep. 5)

 - Bill Polian, general manager (1984-1992).
 It’s not often we pay much attention to the front office, but Polian seems an exception — an amiable sort with a great love for Buffalo and the game itself.
 He rose to league prominence with his assemblage of the four-time-Superbowl-appearing squad, even if he wouldn’t be around to manage them during their fourth run at the title.
 Polian is now an analyst with ESPN.

-Four Falls of Buffalo develops into a powerful testament to the pride and character of a community long plagued by hardship — a not-so-great economy, bad weather, even worse football.
+Four Falls of Buffalo develops into a powerful testament to the pride and character of a community long plagued by hardship — a not-so-great economy, bad weather, even worse luck when it comes to football.
 Season in, season out Buffalo endures.
 Looking back, the ’90s were comparatively an oasis amidst a sea of mediocrity.
-No one on the current roster was even in the league the last time the Bills saw a post-season.
+No one on the current roster was even in the league the last time the Bills saw a postseason.
 Indeed, many dark days have followed since.
-And they will continue to come.

 But silly little things like “losing relevance” and “credibility” in terms of how they have stacked up against the competition ever since don’t really seem to bother Bills fans.
 It still hasn’t really stopped them partying in hot tubs in near-subzero temperatures before games.
-That’s a spirit no force of nature, not even a bullheaded NFL commissioner can extinguish.
+That’s a spirit no force of nature, not even the commissioner, can extinguish.

 Click here to read more 30 for 30 reviews.

-Recommendation: For Buffalo Bills fans, it’s a must-watch.
-The tradeoff for reliving painful memories is watching a film treat your hometown/city/whatever with the respect and dignity it deserves.
-It also is a good one to watch to gain a deeper appreciation for the sacrifices professional athletes make.
-So often sports are dismissed as trivial events, and perhaps in the grand scheme of things they are, but Four Falls of Buffalo is a great story, one that has much to offer even casual fans.
-(Full video included below . . . with apologies in advance for the quality of the audio.)
+Moral of the Story: For Buffalo Bills fans, it’s a must-watch.
+The tradeoff for reliving painful memories is watching a film treat your hometown/team with the respect and dignity it deserves.
+It also is a good one to watch to gain a deeper appreciation for the emotional burdens riding on players who come up short on the biggest stage(s).
+Four Falls of Buffalo is a surprisingly moving story that has much to offer even casual fans.

 [No trailer available; sorry everyone . . . ]